Best Allied Bombers of World War II

 Could fly higher than the Lancaster and was responsible for shooting down a huge number of enemy fighters.
 It led daylight raids that focused on bombing the enemy's industries and infrastructure.
 Its ability to withstand incredible battle damage and still get home made it a legend.

-I was always fascinated by this aircraft since I was 9.
+I have been fascinated by this aircraft since I was 9 years old.
+It is my favorite airplane!

 3 de Havilland Mosquito - UK